3itch/checkm8/README.txt

         Today we'll dig into the `verify_integrity()` function among others that Intel's TBoot uses for integrity checking and why they're not very efficient and how they can easily be exploited.

+        Our method involves the use of --oprom firmware-- a coreboot shim* which gets measured by Intel TXT into the MLE, which we modify.
+        We then "pass" the MLE ( we load TBoot into memory using our shim ) onto TBoot which we load @ 0x1000000

+        After TBoot gets loaded, we then find the offset of the verify_integrity() function located @ 0x80af10

+        We then obviously hook into this function.

+        Anyways i'll pass it onto the next section.

                 ┌────────────────────────────────────────────┐
                 │   2.0 TBoot                                │
                 └────────────────────────────────────────────┘